archatas/django_docker/README.md

 /usr/src/myproject# python manage.py collectstatic
 /usr/src/myproject# python manage.py createsuperuser
 ```

+Answer all the questions asked by the management commands.

 Press [Ctrl + D] twice to logout of the Docker container.